pv286-team/project/docs/report/50_int_parser.md

 ### Encountered problems
-As this parser was created after raw, bit and hex parsers, the structure of the program was ready for parsers that parses chunk of data, ouputs them and parses another chunk.
+As this parser was created after raw, bit and hex parsers, the structure of the program was ready for parsers that parses a chunk of data, outputs them and parses another chunk.
 That is not the case of this parser, so the structure had to be changed a little.